Maximum Voltage of AC Transmission Line

 “Large single phase three winding transformer with its side valve bushing mounted for entering the valve hall” – Courtesy of Asea Brown Boveri

-The first HVDC project in the Philippines was the interconnection of Luzon Grid to the Visayas Grid.
+The first HVDC project in the Philippines was the interconnection of the Luzon Grid to the Visayas Grid.
 The submarine cable link portion is about 21 kms and traversed the San Bernardino Strait from Matnog, Sorsogon to Allen, Samar.
-The HVDC link has a power rating of 440MW with DC voltage of 350kVDC from 230kVAC end.
+The HVDC link has a power rating of 440MW with DC voltage of 350kVDC from a 230kVAC end.
 It was commissioned and went into operation in 1988.
 Below is the project detail of the HVDC Leyte – Luzon high voltage direct current transmission link courtesy of Asea Brown Boveri:

-“The HVDC Leyte–Luzon is a high voltage direct current transmission link in the Philippines between geothermal power plants on the island of Leyte and the southern part of island of Luzon.
+“The HVDC Leyte–Luzon is a high voltage direct current transmission link in the Philippines between geothermal power plants on the island of Leyte and the southern part of the island of Luzon.
 The HVDC Leyte – Luzon went in service on 10 August 1998.

 The HVDC Leyte – Luzon begins at Ormoc converter station (Leyte Province) and ends at Naga converter station (Province of Camarines Sur).
-It consists three sections:
+It consists of three sections:

 – Leyte-Samar overhead line

 – Submarine cables across San Bernardino Strait between Cabacungan (Allen, Samar) and Sta.
 Magdalena (Sorsogon Province, Luzon)

 The length of submarine cable is 21 kilometers (13 mi) and the total length of overhead lines is 430 kilometers (270 mi).
 The HVDC Leyte – Luzon can transfer an output of 440 MW.
 It is implemented as a monopolar line (see the Monopolar Line in the banner above) for a voltage of 350kV.